lmaurits/harvest/README.md

 Current Harvest supports two data models for growing data on trees, and one of these can be specified with -m.

 The first is the Lewis Mk model, which is simply a generalisation of Jukes-Cantor to an arbitrary state space size (instead of being fixed at 4).
 All states are equally stable and transitions fro any given state to any other state are all equiprobable.
-Currently, the state size is fixed at 2, but this restriction will be removed shortly.
+The size of the state space is specified with the -n option.
 This model is intended for generating "structural" data, such as that found in [WALS](http://wals.info/).

 The second is a "stochastic Dollo with borrowing" model, intended for generating cognate class data.
 New cognate classes are born on the tree at a constant rate (specified with -c, and optionally with Gamma-distributed variation parameterised by -g), and each class is born only once.
 A very rough approach to modelling borrowing or horizontal transmission is included: at every branch point of the tree, there is a fixed probability (specified with -B) that the cognate class will be randomly resampled from the set of classes attested anywhere on the tree at any previous point in time.